stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 Recovery
 ========

-When the cluster starts or when a Ceph OSD Daemon crashes and restarts, the OSD begins peering with other Ceph OSD Daemons before writes can occur.
+When the cluster starts or when a Stone OSD Daemon crashes and restarts, the OSD begins peering with other Stone OSD Daemons before writes can occur.
 See `Monitoring OSDs and PGs`_ for details.

-If a Ceph OSD Daemon crashes and comes back online, usually it will be out of sync with other Ceph OSD Daemons containing more recent versions of objects in the placement groups.
-When this happens, the Ceph OSD Daemon goes into recovery mode and seeks to get the latest copy of the data and bring its map back up to date.
-Depending upon how long the Ceph OSD Daemon was down, the OSD's objects and placement groups may be significantly out of date.
-Also, if a failure domain went down (e.g., a rack), more than one Ceph OSD Daemon may come back online at the same time.
+If a Stone OSD Daemon crashes and comes back online, usually it will be out of sync with other Stone OSD Daemons containing more recent versions of objects in the placement groups.
+When this happens, the Stone OSD Daemon goes into recovery mode and seeks to get the latest copy of the data and bring its map back up to date.
+Depending upon how long the Stone OSD Daemon was down, the OSD's objects and placement groups may be significantly out of date.
+Also, if a failure domain went down (e.g., a rack), more than one Stone OSD Daemon may come back online at the same time.
 This can make the recovery process time consuming and resource intensive.

-To maintain operational performance, Ceph performs recovery with limitations on the number recovery requests, threads and object chunk sizes which allows Ceph perform well in a degraded state.
+To maintain operational performance, Stone performs recovery with limitations on the number recovery requests, threads and object chunk sizes which allows Stone perform well in a degraded state.

 ``osd_recovery_delay_start``

-:Description: After peering completes, Ceph will delay for the specified number
+:Description: After peering completes, Stone will delay for the specified number
               of seconds before starting to recover RADOS objects.

 :Type: Float